 - There was a clear vision and set of values.
-The service had a realistic strategy and supporting business plans to achieve priorities. - The service developed its vision, values and strategy jointly with staff and external partners.
-Staff gave examples of how their advice was listened to and helped the development of the business. - Staff were aware of and understood the vision, values and strategy and their role in achieving them.
+The service had a realistic strategy and supporting business plans to achieve priorities. - The service developed its vision, values and strategy jointly with staff and external partners. - Staff were aware of and understood the vision, values and strategy and their role in achieving them.
 The vision and strategy was communicated to staff at team meetings. - The service monitored progress against delivery of the strategy.